Updated in 2025-02

 --hash-style=style

-The ELF specification requires a hash table DT_HASH
+The ELF specification requires a hash table DT_HASH for

-dynamic symbol lookup. --hash-style=sysv
+dynamic symbol lookup. --hash-style=sysv generates the

 table.

-is better than DT_HASH
+DT_GNU_HASH is better than DT_HASH in terms

 of space consumption and performance. mips uses the alternative

-(a good example of mips abi suffering from
+DT_MIPS_XHASH (a good example of mips abi suffering from

 its own wisdom).
-I personally think DT_MIPS_XHASH
+I personally think DT_MIPS_XHASH is

 solving a wrong problem.
 In fact, there is a way to use

-, but people in the mips community may not want
+DT_GNU_HASH, but people in the mips community may not want

 to worry about it another time.